PhanstielLab/BentoBox/README.md

 and design, check out the `Our Philosophy` page.

-Specialized for genomic data, `BentoBox` also contains functions to read and plot multi-omic data quickly and easily. `BentoBox` can address an endless number of use cases, including: dynamic exploration of genomic data, arrangment into multi-omic layouts, and survey plotting for quickly viewing data across the genome.
+Specialized for genomic data, `BentoBox` also contains functions to read and plot multi-omic data quickly and easily.
+These functions are integrated with Bioconductor packages to flexibly accommodate a large variety of genomic assemblies. `BentoBox` can address an endless number of use cases, including: dynamic exploration of genomic data, arrangment into multi-omic layouts, and survey plotting for quickly viewing data across the genome.
 Check out our `vignettes` for